Credit Cards 101: Credit Card Basics

 Pay your bill on time

-If you’re able to pay your bill in full each month, you can avoid interest charges and carrying revolving debt.
+If you’re able to pay your statement balance in full each month, you can avoid interest charges.

 Keep your balance below 30% of your available credit